Arlo and Janis by Jimmy Johnson for October 01, 2021

 47. Missing large

-dnotkin Premium Member about 3 years ago
+dnotkin Premium Member over 3 years ago

 First off, it’s now “climate change”, not “global warming”.
 Get with the program.Second, we’ve had lots of rain here in centra NH and about half of my lawn has turned brown.